What Do Wine Legs Really Mean?

-Are wine legs good or bad?
-What do wine legs tell you about a wine?
-Find out more about wine legs and how you can test this theory the next time you’re drinking.
+Are wine ‘legs’ an indication of a higher quality wine?
+Find out more about wine legs tell you about wine and how you can make wine legs in your wine glass the next time you’re drinking.

 What do Wine Legs Indicate?

-- High alcohol wines collect more droplets on the sides of the glass than low alcohol wines
+- High alcohol wines collect a higher density of droplets on the sides of the glass than low alcohol wines

 What are wine legs?

 Wine legs are the droplets of wine that form on the inside of a wine glass.
-Wine legs are an example of the Gibbs-Marangoni Effect, a phenomenon that is the result of fluid surface tension caused by evaporation.
+Wine legs are an example of the Gibbs-Marangoni Effect, a phenomenon that is the result of fluid surface tension caused by the evaporation of alcohol.
+In fact, you can read an awesome article that NASA did on the Gibbs-Marangoni Effect in space.

 When you swirl your wine you create a thin film of wine on the surface of the glass.
 As the alcohol in this mixture evaporates (creating wine aromas), the leftover water-wine mix collects on the sides of the glass creating droplets that fall back into the glass.

 By the way, if you have a closed bottle of wine and you shake it, you’ll notice that this phenomenon doesn’t occur!
 This is because no evaporation is happening.
-Evaporation is the key to great wine legs.
+Evaporation is the key to why wine tears appear.

 How to Swirl Wine